Addressing Extremism and Militarism

 3. Advocacy/Influence – The Global Solutions Exchange (GSX), which is a platform launched in partnership with the Norwegian government, for enabling systematic and structured engagement between WASL (and other civil society actors including the Global Center for Security Cooperation) and governmental and multilateral entities responsible for peace, security and P/CVE, and related media and public events work

-4. Funding – The Inclusive Challenge Fund (ICF), which enables ICAN to provide grants to partners based on a participatory process of project design and related to P/CVE in areas that our partners have defined as being relevant to the agenda.
-The principles driving our approach to the ICF are that we trust our partners assessment of needs and invest in their judgment.
+4. Funding – The Innovative Peace Fund (IPF) enables ICAN to provide grants to partners based on a participatory process of project design and related to P/CVE in areas that our partners have defined as being relevant to the agenda.
+The principles driving our approach to the IPF are that we trust our partners assessment of needs and invest in their judgment.
 In return they trust us, as we offer strategic support and guidance to innovate and test new approaches.
 As a result, the projects funded are informed by the participatory process, but fully owned and led by our partners.

 5. Partner Support – Technical assistance to partners, which includes institutional, professional and personal capacity building, and providing opportunities for collaboration, regional and peer-to-peer learning and solidarity.